March 15, 2018

 Sound good?
 Absolutely.

 What about the current Classic users?
-Obviously, migration to Lightning is a significant investment for big customized orgs and ROI should be carefully considered.
+Obviously, Salesforce Lightning migration is a significant investment for big customized orgs and ROI should be carefully considered.
 But Lightning gives you options.
 You can go for 100% migration, or leave some features on the Classic back-end with a new redesigned UI on Lightning.
 With no further plans for improvements on Classic, Salesforce releases new Lightning functions 3 times a year with a focus on making it better than Classic.
-That is why a Migration Plan to Lightning from Classic that dwells on both technical and user analysis will be a useful tool.
+That is why a Salesforce Lightning Migration Guide from Classic that dwells on both technical and user analysis will be a useful tool.

 With 42% of our clients’ apps already using Lightning, and 25% of those apps currently in the process of Lightning migration, we have been immersed in Salesforce innovations from the beginning, and have developed a whole set of best practices.

-Here are 6 steps you can take to make your Lightning migration smooth and comfortable.
+Here is a Lightning migration checklist in 6 steps, which you can use to make your Lightning migration smooth and comfortable.

 Step 1.
 Preview with Migration Assistant for a good Lightning “test drive”